Tonyyouyou/Gadi_Hint_Guide/README.md

 ## Managing Large Numbers of Files

-Gadi has a file number limitation in the `/g/data` directory, meaning you can have large files, but not too many files.
-Here are three methods to address this issue:

 1. **Using `tar` to Package Files:**

     You can package your files using `tar` (without compression).
 When you need to use the dataset, you can extract it to the `$PBS_JOBFS` temporary directory.
 This directory is on the node where your resources are allocated, and you can decide how much space to allocate (up to 300GB, with no file number limitations).
 The data in this temporary folder will be deleted after the job ends.